b1nj/b1njTimeline/README.md

-B1nj Polaroid Gallery
+B1nj Timeline
 ========================

 **[Demo]**

-B1nj Polaroid Gallery is a very simple jQuery plugin.
+B1nj Timeline is a very simple jQuery plugin.
+The event is automatically placed on the timeline.

 ## Getting Started